This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 4: Final Cleaning

-Take a dishwasher safe container and add 1 to 1.5 cup of white vinegar in it.
+Take a dishwasher-safe container and add 1 to 1.5 cups of white vinegar to it.
 Place this container on the top rack.
 Vinegar is a great cleaner and will help dislodge the dirt and remove hard water stains.

 Now comes the time to use baking soda.
 Take about 250 grams of baking soda and sprinkle it across the bottom of the dishwasher.
 Baking soda is a great deodorizer and will absorb all the unpleasant odors to make your washer smell fresh!